Achievable logoAchievable logo

 Following is a short description of the HIV genes.

 1. gag: The genomic region encoding the capsid proteins (group specific antigens).
-The precursor is p55 which is processed to p17 (MAtrix), p24 (Capsid), p7 (Nucleocapsid), and p6 proteins by the viral protease.
-Gag associates with the plasma membrane where virus assembly takes place.
+The precursor is p55, which is processed by the viral protease into p17 (MAtrix), p24 (Capsid), p7 (Nucleocapsid), and p6 proteins.
+Gag associates with the plasma membrane, where virus assembly takes place.

 2. pol: Encodes the viral enzymes protease, reverse transcriptase (RT) , and integrase.
 RT is an RNA dependent DNA polymerase.

-3. env: It codes for viral glycoproteins which are produced as a precursor (gp160), which is cleaved into external glycoprotein gp120 and the transmembrane glycoprotein gp41. gp120 contains the binding site for the CD4 receptor, and the seven transmembrane domain chemokine receptors that serve as co-receptors for HIV-1. gp41 is needed for fusion with a host cell.
+3. env: Codes for viral glycoproteins produced as a precursor (gp160), which is cleaved into the external glycoprotein gp120 and the transmembrane glycoprotein gp41. gp120 contains the binding site for the CD4 receptor and the seven transmembrane domain chemokine receptors that serve as co-receptors for HIV-1. gp41 is needed for fusion with a host cell.

-4. tat: It is a transactivator of HIV gene expression.
-Exists in two forms tat 1 and tat 2.
+4. tat: A transactivator of HIV gene expression.
+Exists in two forms, tat 1 and tat 2.
 Tat has been localized primarily in the nucleolus/nucleus by immunofluorescence.
 It acts by binding to the TAR RNA element and activating transcription initiation and elongation from the LTR promoter, preventing the 5’ LTR AATAAA polyadenylation signal from causing premature termination of transcription and polyadenylation.

-5. rev: Localized primarily in the nucleolus/nucleus, rev acts by binding to rev response element (RRE) and promoting the nuclear export, stabilization, and utilization of the viral mRNAs.
+5. rev: Localized primarily in the nucleolus/nucleus.
+Rev acts by binding to the rev response element (RRE) and promoting the nuclear export, stabilization, and utilization of the viral mRNAs.

 8. vpu: Viral protein U is present in HIV 1 but not 2.
 It is an integral membrane protein with at least two different biological functions: (a) degradation of CD4 in the endoplasmic reticulum, and (b) enhancement of virion release from the plasma membrane of HIV-1-infected cells.
 Vpu has been found to increase susceptibility of HIV-1 infected cells to Fas killing.

-9. nef: One of the first HIV proteins to be produced in infected cells, it is the most immunogenic of the accessory proteins.
-They are essential for efficient viral spread and disease progression in vivo.
-Nef is necessary for the maintenance of high viral loads and for the development of AIDS. nef downregulates CD4, the primary viral receptor and MHC class I molecule. nef interacts with components of host cell signal transduction and clathrin-dependent protein sorting pathways.
+9. nef: One of the first HIV proteins to be produced in infected cells, and the most immunogenic of the accessory proteins.
+These proteins are essential for efficient viral spread and disease progression in vivo.
+Nef is necessary for the maintenance of high viral loads and for the development of AIDS. nef downregulates CD4 (the primary viral receptor) and MHC class I molecules. nef interacts with components of host cell signal transduction and clathrin-dependent protein sorting pathways.

 10. vpx: Homolog of HIV-1 vpr, and viruses with vpx carry both vpr and vpx.